RickCraig/node-zeropi/README.md

 _pwmWrite(pin, pwm)_

-see [here](https://www.arduino.cc/en/Tutorial/PWM) for an explanation of PWM
+See [here](https://www.arduino.cc/en/Tutorial/PWM) for an explanation of PWM
 - Pin: number (I don't know what the range is at the moment...)
 - PWM: -255 - 255